anky3733/Machine-Translation-Spanish---English/README.md

 •	Used GloVe vectors for word embedding and the Teacher Forcing method for training the LSTM network using Keras efficiently.

 •	Implemented an encoder-decoder system to build a Seq2Seq model and an Attention model to convert English text messages into Spanish with an accuracy score of 75%.

+### conda env create -f environment.yml

+Activate the environment :

+For Windows:

+### conda activate my_environment

+For macOS and Linux:

+### source activate my_environment

+Then run the notebooks available in the directory

+• Install the packages directly using

+### pip install requirements.txt

+Then run the notebooks available in the directory